KlipperScreen/KlipperScreen/docs/Troubleshooting.md

 ## First Steps

 The first step to troubleshooting any problem is getting the cause of the error.
-KlipperScreen log output will occur in two places.
-Check for the file `/tmp/KlipperScreen.log` and look at the contents by running `cat /tmp/KlipperScreen.log` or grabbing the file over WinSCP or another scp program.
+Check for the file `/tmp/KlipperScreen.log` and look at the contents by running `cat /tmp/KlipperScreen.log` or grab the file over WinSCP or another sftp program.

-If that file is non-existent, there is a problem in KlipperScreen starting up.
-To get the error output in this case, run `journalctl -xe -u KlipperScreen`.
+If that file is non-existent, run `journalctl -xe -u KlipperScreen` and check `/var/log/Xorg.0.log` where you can find issues with the X server.

 ## Common Errors